IBM/gguf/resources/ollama/granite3.3-guardian/README.md

 ##### Ollama Command Line Interface (CLI)

 Use the flag optional boolean flag `--think` with value set to `true`.
-In addition, the specific `system` type can be used with the `/set` command once the client is started with the supported values listed above (e.g.,  `harm` `violence`, )
+In addition, the specific `system` type can be used with the `/set` command once the client is started with the supported values listed above (e.g.,  `harm` `violence`, etc.)

 ```bash
 $ ollama run ibm/granite3.3-guardian:8b --think=true